hugobrenet/opensvc-collector-mcp/README.md

 ## What It Is

-- MCP server built with `FastMCP`
-- HTTP transport served with `uvicorn`
+- MCP server built with `FastMCP` and served over HTTP with `uvicorn`
 - custom health route: `/health`
 - typed Pydantic input and output models for MCP tools
 - OpenSVC Collector read-only tool surface for nodes, services, clusters, compliance, users, tags, apps, arrays, and disks